Last updated on July 9th, 2018 at 05:59 am

-But how to write it?
+But how to write the letter?
 To whom should you address your letter?
 And how to make sure it won’t close you the door to their company forever?
 Let’s have a look at it together:

 Main parts on an excellent letter

 First part: Praise and pleasantries

 In the beginning of your writing, you should thank the employer for offering you a job.
 You should emphasize how happy you are for the chance to work for their company.
 Such a simple introduction can look like the following paragraph:

 Dear Mr. Xxx,

 I am really pleased to receive a job offer of (name of the position) from your company.
 You, as well as the philosophy and vision of your company, made a great impression on me.
 I thought about it for a while, and I believe that I can utilize my skills and contribute to the prosperity of your company, becoming an asset for your team.
 But before it happens, I would like to discuss a few details with you.

 Second part: Say what you want to change, and give them a good reason to change it

 Do not waste too many lines with pleasantries.
 It is time to come to the point.
 Mention what you would like to change, and try to give them a good reason for considering your suggestion.

 You offer a basic annual salary of $50,000.
 According to the information on (an online source, ideally with a clickable link), the average salary for this position in this city is above $58,000.
 I believe that $60,000 would correspond better with the experience and knowledge I can bring to your team.

 I have made $56,000 in my previous job, and though salary is not my main motivation, I would like to earn at least as much as I have been earning up to this point.
 Please consider $60,000 as my basic salary.